rigill/leetcode/README.md

 # leetcode
-Solving some problems from leetcode https://leetcode.com/
+Solving some problems from leetcode https://leetcode.com/ to learn python